alexdesiqueira/autom4fissiontracks/Figures/README.md

 # README: Version: april 2014.

-The files contained here are part of the supplementary material to *An automatic method for segmentation of fission tracks in epidote crystal photomicrographs*.
+These files are part of the supplementary material to *An automatic method for segmentation of fission tracks in epidote crystal photomicrographs*.

 ## Authors:
  * Alexandre Fioravante de Siqueira, siqueiraaf@gmail.com